Originally posted 2022-03-29 18:55:44.

 Al Qasba

-When it comes to the most prominent tourist attraction in Sharjah, Al Qasba surely stands out.
-City wide recognition of Al Qasba comes because of its water canal and availability of a number of other family-friendly tourist attractions.
-Al Qasba is actually segregated from Al Majaz District by Al Khan Corniche Street.
-It has a great diversity of commercial and cuisine options in addition to waterside entertainment which boosts the attractiveness.
-It’s comparatively similar to Dubai Marina.
-Aside, Every weekend Al Qasba hosts musical fountain shows which begin at 05:00 pm and continue to take place till 12:30 am.
-Maraya Art Center, Al Qasba Theater and Eye of the Emirates ferries wheel are other tourist attractions in Al Qasba.
+Among Sharjah’s most popular tourist attractions, Al Qasba is certainly the most well-known.
+This is largely due to its water canal and its availability of many family-friendly facilities and activities.
+Al Qasba is segregated from Al Majaz District by Al Khan Corniche Street.
+It has an impressive diversity of commercial and cuisine options in addition to waterside entertainment which boosts its attractiveness.
+It’s similar to Dubai Marina.
+Aside, every weekend Al Qasba hosts musical fountain shows which begin at 05:00 pm and continue till 12:30 am.
+Maraya Art Center, Al Qasba Theater, and Eye of the Emirates Ferry Wheel are other tourist attractions in Al Qasba.

 Al Noor Island

-Lies in the Khalid Lagoon, Al Noor Island is probably the most famous but small island that covers an area about 3.5 km.
-Lies in the Khalid Lagoon, Al Noor Island is probably the most famous but small island that covers an area about 3.5 km.
-Consisting of a butterfly house, modern art, a book pavilion, a cafe & a playground, Al Noor Island is among the main family attractions in Sharjah.
-You don’t need to hire any boat service to reach Al Noor Island as it’s easily accessible through a pedestrian bridge.
-It was constructed back in December 2015 to give a boost to Sharjah tourism and to convert the emirates into an entirely different world.
+Lying in the Khalid Lagoon, Al Noor Island, is probably the most famous but small island covering about 3.5 km.
+Consisting of a butterfly house, modern art, a book pavilion, a cafe, and a playground, Al Noor Island is among the main family attractions in Sharjah.
+You don’t need to hire a boat to reach Al Noor Island as it’s easily accessible via a pedestrian bridge.
+It was constructed in December 2015 to boost Sharjah tourism and convert the Emirates into an entirely different world.
 Sharjah city’s views from Al Noor Island are stunning.
-However, It’s a paid island and the entry fee is AED 35/Adult and AED 20/ child.
+However, it’s a paid island, and the entry fee is AED 35/adult and AED 20/child.

 Sharjah Rain Room

-Do you’ve 15 minutes to enjoy yourself in the middle of nothing but darkness and the rain?
+Do you have 15 minutes to enjoy yourself in the middle of darkness and rain at one of the new attractions in Sharjah?
 Do you love silhouettes?
-Sharjah rain room is an excellent way to experience the silhouette effect while standing in the rainfall.
-What makes it unique is no other Middle East country has this excursion.
-Located in Sharjah art foundation, Rain Room Sharjah is a unique thing to do that lets you experience the moisture uphill and hear the sound of rain through a watery stream without being wet.
-Indeed, Rain room Sharjah is wonderful for kids and photography lovers.
+Sharjah Rain Room is an excellent way to experience the silhouette effect while standing in the rain.
+What makes it unique is that no other Middle East country has this excursion.
+The Rain Room Sharjah is located inside Sharjah’s art foundation and lets you feel the moisture uphill while hearing the sound of rain through a watery stream without getting wet.
+Indeed, the Rain Room Sharjah is wonderful for kids and photography lovers.
 The ticket price is 25 AED for an individual and 15 AED for students and teachers (must bring ID).

 Adventureland

-Spreading an area of 70,000 square feet, Adventureland is the biggest family amusement park in the Gulf countries.
-Based in the Sahara Centre, Adventureland features a total of 17 superb rides aside from over 70 unique thrilling games.
-It also comes with the motor coaster ride that sets it stay ahead of other parks in the region.
-Even though It’s not crowded as you often deal with at Dubai amusement parks, It’s still better to go early since the lines are much shorter and the climate is also enjoyable.
-Jungle explorers,jungle explorers, safari raiders, kids’ canopy are the best rides for kids.
-If you’re going with teens ,snap traps., rocket cycles, Air race and other rides are to choose from.
+Spreading across 70,000 square feet, Adventureland is the biggest family amusement park in the Gulf countries and a fantastic place in Sharjah for kids.
+Based in the Sahara Centre, Adventureland features 17 superb rides as well as over 70 fun and thrilling games.
+It also comes with a motor coaster ride which sets it apart from the rest of the other parks in the region.
+Although there isn’t much crowding as you would typically find at Dubai amusement parks, it is still better to get there early because the lines are shorter, and the weather is pleasant.
+Jungle explorers, safari raiders, and children’s canopy rides are the most popular rides for kids.
+Teenagers can opt for snap traps, rocket cycles, air races, and other rides.

 Sharjah Aquarium

-If you’ve been living in Dubai for a while, most likely you have already visited the Dubai mall Aquarium.
-Though it’s not 100% similar, Sharjah Aquarium tickets are considerably less than Dubai mall, therefore it’s surely worth exploring out.
-Similar to other aquariums, It’s cautiously and magnificently designed with 20 tanks that have over 250 species including marine animals like sea horses, sea snakes, sharks, eels, turtles, stingrays, coral reefs and rock pools, lagoons and mangroves are just names of few.
-Sharjah aquarium is also attainable through ferry service from Dubai.
+If you’ve been living in Dubai for a while, you have probably visited the Dubai Mall Aquarium.
+Though it’s not 100% similar, Sharjah Aquarium, just like the Dubai Aquarium, offers an incredible aquatic experience.
+Sharjah Aquarium tickets are considerably less than Dubai Mall, so it is definitely worth exploring.
+Similar to other aquariums, it is carefully and magnificently designed with 20 tanks featuring over 250 species.
+These include marine animals like sea horses, sea snakes, sharks, eels, turtles, stingrays, coral reefs, and rock pools, lagoons, and mangroves, to name a few.
+Sharjah Aquarium is also accessible by ferry from Dubai.
 So, if you’re heading from Dubai, don’t overlook this option.

-Its ticket cost is only 25 aed for adults and 15 aed for children (2 to 12 years).
-If you’re at least 6 people, you can even get a further 10 aed per head discount.
+Its ticket cost is only 25 AED for adults and 15 AED for children (2 to 12 years).
+If you’re traveling with at least 6 people, you can even get a further 10 AED per head discount.

 Khor Fakkan